leggedrobotics/plr-exercise/README.md

 Here are some workflows by the RSL that may help you: [https://github.com/leggedrobotics/workflows](https://github.com/leggedrobotics/workflows)

 ## Things we did not cover
+- Timing - check out the `timing.py` and try to understand why the times are different
 - Typing
 - GitHub Actions